25 Creative Writing Examples to Inspire You Today

 1. ‘An MFA Story’ by Paul Dalla Rosa (Electric Literature)

 “At Starbucks, I remembered a reading Zhen had given, a reading organized by the program’s faculty.
 I had not wanted to go but did.
 In the bar, he read, ‘I wrote this in a Starbucks in Shanghai.
 On the bank of the Huangpu.’
 It wasn’t an aside or introduction.
 It was two lines of the poem.
 I was in a Starbucks and I wasn’t writing any poems.
 I wasn’t writing anything.”

 This short story is a delightfully metafictional tale about the struggles of being a writer in New York.
 From paying the bills to facing criticism in a writing workshop and envying more productive writers, Paul Dalla Rosa’s story is a clever satire of the tribulations involved in the writing profession, and all the contradictions embodied by systemic creativity (as famously laid out in Mark McGurl’s The Program Era).
-What’s more, this story is an excellent example of something that often happens in creative writing: a writer casting light on the thoughts or moments we don’t admit to or openly talk about.
+What’s more, this story is an excellent example of something that often happens in creative writing: a writer casting light on the private thoughts or moments we don’t admit to or openly talk about.

 2. ‘Mahalo King Cod Fillet’ by David Gottfried (Reedsy)

 “Frank was there to meet a man about a sandwich.
 Gordon Warmbacher, franchisee of sixteen Arby’s restaurants across the upper Midwest and Great Plains, about the legendary Mahalo King Cod Filet, to be precise.”